-Q. I found a personal check from 2011 that I never cashed.
+So you found a personal check from 2011 that you never cashed.
 Is it too late to deposit it?

-Of course, legalities aren't the only issue.
-Common courtesy matters, too.
-“When someone writes a check, she expects it to be cashed immediately," says Jeff Stukey, the owner of Stukey Financial Planning, in Wichita, Kansas.
+Of course, legalities aren't the only concern.
+Common courtesy matters, too—particularly with personal checks.
+"When someone writes a check, she expects it to be cashed immediately," says Jeff Stukey, the owner of Wichita Wealth Management, LLC, in Wichita, Kansas.
 After a lot of time has passed, the money may not be available, says Stukey, since many people keep enough in checking for just a month's expenses.
 By quietly depositing this check, you could accidentally empty the check writer's account.
 Wouldn't it be awful if your great-aunt's kind gesture were rewarded with a hefty overdraft fee?

 Overdraft challenges may not be the only concern when cashing an old check without the knowledge of the person who wrote it.
 You also run the risk of the account number or routing numbers having been changed over the many months that have elapsed.

 If the check is for a small sum (say, $20 or under), you may want to simply chuck it.
 If it's a larger amount, give the check writer a call and ask if it would still be acceptable to cash it, says Sue Fox, the founder of Etiquette Survival, a professional development company in Pleasanton, Calif.

 If the bank then rejects the check, it's fine to call the check writer and ask for a new one to cash.
 And in the future, remember it's always best practice to cash a check right away to avoid any problems.